Dreameh/blackmail-collector/README.md

 ---

-Currently the blackmail collector bot has three commands:
+Currently, the blackmail collector bot has three commands:

 - **get** (id) gets specific blackmail item
 - **add** (message) (@user) adds new blackmail item to your list of currently available blackmail material
 - **delete** (id) checks if you are the owner, and if the message exists and then deletes it.
+- **owner-list** lists 20 entries that has been added by the author(pagination coming later)
+- **target-list** (@user) lists 20 entries that mentions the specific user
 ---

 [MIT License](LICENSE)